Dherse/masterproef/content/4_phos.typ

 == Synthesis <sec_synthesis>

-Now that the first two steps in the overall synthesis of a @phos design, namely compilation and evaluation, have been explained, the last step is to synthesize the design.
+Now that the first two steps in the overall synthesis of a @phos design, namely compilation and evaluation, have been explained, the last step is to synthesise the design.
 This step is likely to be the most complex, and a lot of work is still needed both at the design stage, and at the algorithm stage.
 However, the goal of this section is to explain the general idea behind the synthesis of a @phos design.
 Therefore, this section can be assumed to be less precise and formal than previous ones, focusing more on overall ideas and concepts, rather than on specific details.

 The core goal of the synthesis stage, is to take the signal flow tree produced by the @vm and turn it into two things: the user @hal that the user can use to interact with their design, and the binary programming files used by the actual hardware.
 These two goals are very different, and by far the simplest is the generation of the user @hal.
 The generation of the binary programming files, require processing all of the constraints and all of the intrinsics into gate descriptions, followed by placing them on the chip and routing between them.
 This is a problem that is already incredibly difficult for traditional @fpga[s] to solve, but it exacerbated by, both the two modes that can be supported in waveguides, but also by the recirculating hexagonal nature of the mesh.
 Therefore, synthesis of a @phos design is incredibly difficult and computationally expensive, and is still an active area of research.